revolutionchain/charon-/README.md

 ```

 ## Future work
-- Transparently translate eth_sendRawTransaction from an EVM transaction to a QTUM transaction if the same key is hosted
+- Transparently translate eth_sendRawTransaction from an EVM transaction to a REVO transaction if the same key is hosted
 - Transparently serve blocks by their Ethereum block hash
-- Send all QTUM support via eth_sendTransaction
+- Send all REVO support via eth_sendTransaction
 - For eth_subscribe only the 'logs' type is supported at the moment